rjwdata/poc-early-warning/README.md

 -  Numerical features with different scales

 ### Class Imbalance
 Class imbalance may be a potential issue, because only 20% of records are students who did not graduate.
 Therefore we need to consider this in our modeling.
-To account for the class imbalnace.three different datasets were created to be used in modeling - 1) Imbalanced data set, Random Oversample, and Random Undersample.
+To account for the class imbalance, three different datasets were created to be used in modeling - 1) Imbalanced data set, Random Oversample, and Random Undersample.

 ### Categorical features
 To deal with categorical features, we need to transform the categorical data.
 To do this, we created dummy variables for all of the categorical features: